bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

     return address
 ```

-here is a link to the regex used for dublin misspellings: https://regex101.com/r/GtTYKh/2
+Here is a link to the regex used for Dublin misspellings: https://regex101.com/r/GtTYKh/2

 Now we have a robust function for normalising a Dublin Postcode in an address.

-### Create funciton for extracting Dublin Postcode from an address
+### Extracting Dublin Postcode from an address

 Dublin postcodes now have a consistent pattern in the address string.
 This makes it easy to extract them.